Buying real estate in Rio de Janeiro?

 Sources: Marcopolis, Expat Arrivals - Areas and Suburbs, Expat Arrivals - Accommodation

-5) Rio de Janeiro is launching far fewer new homes than São Paulo
+5) New housing launches in Rio de Janeiro are significantly fewer than in São Paulo

 Rio de Janeiro has significantly fewer new housing launches compared to São Paulo.